Vrajshah0306/Tic-Tac-Toe/README.md

 2. The game board will appear with nine empty squares.
 3. Click on a square to make your move (X for Player X and O for Player O).
 4. The current turn will be displayed at the top of the page.
 5. After each move, the game checks for a winner.
-If a player wins, an alert will show the winner, and the board will reset.
+If a player wins, an alert will show the winner, and the winning squares will be highlighted.
+The board will then reset.
 6. You can reset the board using the "Reset Board" button, reset the points using the "Reset Points" button, or reset everything with the "Reset All" button.
 7. The scoreboard displays the total points for Player X, Player O, and Draws.
+8. You can toggle between two color schemes using the "Color Change" button.

 ### Example: